big-pig111/123/README.md

 > [!Important]
-> This repository is referencing the `mumbai` chain.
+> This repository is using the `Polygon Amoy Testnet` chain.
 >
-> `Mumbai` [is deprecated since 08/04/2024](https://blog.thirdweb.com/deprecation-of-mumbai-testnet/), meaning the code in this repository will no longer work out of the box.
+> Previously, this repository referenced the `Mumbai` testnet which [was deprecated since 08/04/2024](https://blog.thirdweb.com/deprecation-of-mumbai-testnet/).
 >
-> You can still use this repository, however you will have to switch any references to `mumbai` to another chain.
+> The code has been updated to use the Polygon Amoy Testnet (Chain ID: 80002) instead.

 # ERC721 Drop Claim Page